-To increase the spring preload and thereby harden the suspension, turn the adjusting ring in direction (a).
-To decrease the spring preload and thereby soften the suspension, turn the adjusting ring in direction (b).
+Turn the adjusting ring in direction (a) to increase the spring preload.

+Turn the adjusting ring in direction (b) to decrease the spring preload.

-- Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber. - Use the special wrench and the extension bar included in the owner's tool kit to make the adjustment.
+- Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber. - Use the special wrench and the extension bar included in the tool kit to make the adjustment.